 General Contractor vs. Interior Designer: Who Does What?

-We were discussing the goals for her renovation, and I mentioned that we could provide her with complete furnishings, a window treatment plan, and styling once the structural work was complete.
-Her response: “Wait, you do that, too?”
+We were discussing the goals for her renovation, and I mentioned that we could provide her with complete furnishings, a window treatment plan, and styling as well.

 I’ve heard this response before.
 Of course, I love being able to say, “OH YES, WE DO!” like it’s this big secret I’ve been sitting on.
 But I also mentally smacked myself in the forehead — if new clients don’t know that we are a GC and Design Firm, well, then I probably haven’t done a good enough job explaining it!

 But that’s what this blog’s for, right?
 Sharing inspiration, creating realistic expectations, and serving the folks with real homes, real questions, and real big dreams?
-I sure think so.

-So today, I’m going to share the different roles of General Contractors vs. Interior Designers, and how they work together.
 Yes, we do ALL of these things over here at SC&D, but it’s important to know the benefit of having both roles when undergoing a renovation — whether you choose our team or not, whether you hire these roles separately or together.

 General Contractor vs. Interior Designer

-1. A Holistic Design for the Space
+1. A Complete Design for the Space

-Of course, it’s difficult to generalize!
 Some General Contractors are just as talented on the design side, or they’ll have an Interior Designer on-staff as part of their firm.
 Or, there could be other firms near you that are like us, where the General Contractor is also an Interior Designer.

 However it shakes out, it is my professional opinion that pairing the roles of designer and GC (via one company or two) is the best way to get a final result that meets and exceeds all your wildest expectations!
 You’ll see more reasons why as you keep reading…